Above: View of the town from Mansfeld Castle; numbered labels are described below.

-In 1484 one year after he was born and baptized in Eisleben, Martin Luder’s parents, Hans and Margarethe (née Lindemann), moved the family to Mansfeld, 10 kilometres to the northwest of Eisleben.
+In 1484 one year after he was born and baptized in Eisleben, Martin Luder’s parents, Hans and Margarethe (née Lindemann) Luder1, moved the family 10 kilometres northwest to the town of Mansfeld.
 Hans Luder earned good wages in a region rich with mineral ore and covered with mines.
 Hans first worked in the quarries, and worked up to managing smelting furnaces, and eventually, to owning individual mine shafts and smelters.
-Martin wandered these streets until he was 13 years of age when he departed in 1497 for further education.
+Martin wandered these streets until he left town at age 14 in 1497 for further education.
 His parents stayed in Mansfeld for the rest of their lives, whereas Martin moved to Magdeburg, Eisenach, Erfurt, and settling in Wittenberg.

 - Museum Luthers Elternhaus (Luther’s parents house museum)

 - Stadtkirche St. Georg (St. George Town Church)

 Although Martin Luther spent much of his working life in Wittenberg, he always had a special fondness for the town where he was raised.
 He once wrote of Mansfeld:

 “Ich bin ein Landeskind aus der Herrschaft Mansfeld, das verpflichtet ist, sein Vaterland und seine Landesherren zu lieben.”
 (I am born under Mansfeld’s jurisdiction which compels me to love my homeland and their rulers.)